There was not an exact match for the language you toggled to. You have been redirected to the nearest matching page within this section.

-Christmas celebration in Norway is a true festival of lights that is full of events, with preparations and traditions that last a whole season.
+Christmas celebration in Norway is a true feast of lights, full of events, preparations, and traditions that last a whole season.
 White snow and decorations add to the magic.

 The warmth from open fires.
 The sound of giggling children playing in the snow.
 And, of course, handmade gifts at numerous small and big Christmas fairs and markets.

-In Norway the celebration and preparations for the holiday season begin early on, also with the baking of Christmas cookies (seven different kinds, at a minimum), buying Christmas gifts, and the significantly less fun act of cleaning houses and apartments.
+In Norway, the celebration and preparations for the holiday season begin early on, usually the last weekend in November, with the baking of Christmas cookies (seven different kinds, at a minimum), shopping for Christmas gifts, and going to at least one cheerful Christmas concert.

 Christmas, called “jul” in Norway, actually predates the Christianisation of the country, and although we don’t know much about how the old heathens celebrated, we know that they used to sacrifice animals and drink beer.
 In other words, their rituals weren’t totally different from ours.

-On Christmas Eve (24 December) most Norwegians gather together for a traditional meal and the opening of presents, and sometimes the “Julenisse” (Santa Claus) will pay them a visit.
+On Christmas Eve (24 December) most Norwegians gather for a traditional meal and the opening of presents, and sometimes Father Christmas will pay them a visit.

 As in many European countries, most Norwegian towns and cities also have Christmas fairs and markets.